How to Find Leading Stocks

 Finding leading stocks should be a routine that every active trader and investor makes time for.

-I carve out one day a week, generally Saturday or Sunday, to run through my process for finding market leaders and prepare a list of stocks for the trading week ahead.
-If you want to subscribe to the leading stocks that we curate and trade weekly, check out The Trade Risk’s leadership list here.
+I carve out one day a week, generally Saturday or Sunday, to run through my scans for finding market leaders and prepare a list of stocks for the trading week ahead.
+If you want to subscribe to the leading stocks that we curate and trade weekly, check out the TR150 list here.

 I hope this post has been informative for you.
-If you have any questions or feedback, feel free to leave a comment below or contact me directly.
+If you have any questions or comments, please leave a comment below.

 Thank you for reading, and good luck trading.